uviclibraries/rstudio/troubleshooting.md

     ## [1] 1 2 3

-There are numerous potential error mssages and the point there is not to go throught them all, but to show you that errors messages can be very helpful to identify what the error is.
+There are numerous potential error messages and the point there is not to go through them all, but to show you that errors messages can be very helpful to identify what the error is.

 ### Double-check your code